canopas/bite-space/README.md

 # Bite Space – Your Ultimate Culinary Companion!

-Bite Space is a web application designed to help users discover new restaurants and cuisines, explore menus, and find their next favorite dish.
+Bite space is a platform, where users can discover new restaurants and cuisines, explore menus, and find their next favorite dish.
 Whether you're a foodie looking for your next culinary adventure or a restaurant owner seeking to expand your reach, Bite Space has you covered.

 <a href="https://bitespace.in" target="_blank"><img src="./media/logo.png"/></a>